Best Ways to Hire for Your Lending Business

 What is a technical recruiter?

 A technical recruiter is a recruiter who specifically looks for talent to fill technical roles, which are jobs that require certain skills and expertise (usually in IT and engineering).
 Often, technical recruiters have at least two years of experience in the industry field they will be recruiting for, and formal education gives a prospective technical recruiter a competitive edge.
+Technical recruiters match people with opportunities to create a pool of qualified candidates for sustaining a pipeline of talent.

 What does a recruiter do?